Last Updated on Samuel Franklinby

 - Bring A Rifle: With a number of hills overlooking key Scav locations (noted above) the longer range rifles are a must for clean Scav kills on Shoreline.
 Weapons like the AKM (also needed for Punisher Quest on Shoreline), Hunter, Mosin and SKS will serve you well against Scavs here.

 While it might seem daunting to start your Escape From Tarkov journey by sticking to these best Tarkov maps for beginners and taking it slow you’ll be set to learn Scav mechanics, complete starter PMC quests and make some early Roubles in the process.
-Be sure to share your thoughts and ideas on the best Tarkov beginner maps or your own strategies in the comments below.
+Be sure to share your thoughts and ideas on the best Tarkov beginner and starter map or your own strategies in the comments below.